-Woodworking certificate programs help students develop skills in woodworking applications and crafting techniques.
-Some programs may allow students to specialize in a type of woodworking, such as cabinetmaking or furniture making.
-Programs usually educate students in using tools of the trade, types of projects, materials and techniques through hands-on and classroom experiences.
+Woodworking certificate programs help students establish and advance skills in woodworking applications and crafting techniques.
+Through hands-on and classroom experiences, programs educate students about how to use the tools of the trade, the different types of projects, and the materials and techniques involved.

 Popular Career Options